maxmind/GeoIP2-java/index.md

 This software is Copyright (c) 2013 by MaxMind, Inc.

-This is free software, licensed under the GNU Lesser General Public License version 2.1 or later.
+This is free software, licensed under the Apache License, Version 2.0.